7 Keys To Guarantee Project Success

 5. Deliver quality

-Delivering quality is the key to customer satisfaction—especially when outsourcing tech support.
+Delivering quality is the key to customer satisfaction—especially when managing tech support.
 Be specific what determines quality.
 To reinforce the quality aspect of delivery, use a metric that measures the number of requests for service reopened with the same problem.

 Action Point: Develop a set of metrics that define quality.
 Make sure it includes one that measures the number of requests for service reopened with the same problem.